dohonglong/REST-countries-search/README.md

 ### Sorting

-Sort countries list by name, population, capital and region.
-Default sorting is by name.
+Sort countries list by name, population, capital and region, either ascending or descending.
+Default sorting is by name, ascending.

 ### Display bookmark countries